stevenjmesser/visitmy.website/_posts/2021-12-16-reading-list-picks-of-2021.md

 ### Utopia Inc

 Sticking with culture for a bit, this piece looks at 1960s intentional communities – commonly known as ‘communes’ – and their similarity with tech startups.
 It’s a really interesting piece!
-I guess microdosing will make it over to the European startup ecosystem after all...
+I guess microdosing will make it over to the European startup ecosystem after all…

 Read [Utopia Inc](https://aeon.co/essays/like-start-ups-most-intentional-communities-fail-why).